TalHaklay/talhaklay.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper Position-aware Automatic Circuit Discovery, has been accepted to ACL 2025 (Main Conference)!
+Our paper *Position-aware Automatic Circuit Discovery* has been accepted as an **oral presentation** at ACL 2025 (Main Conference)!
 See you in Vienna!